yeoldegrove/ha-sap-terraform-deployments/README.md

 …
 ```

+Terraform will first build up the infrastructure/machines and salt will do the actual provisioning.

 Under the hood, [shaptools🔗](https://github.com/SUSE/shaptools) and [salt-shaptools🔗](https://github.com/SUSE/salt-shaptools) are used, to have a stable API to access
 SAP HANA and Netweaver functionalities.